Pros and Cons of Swift for iOS Developmentblog

 Limited Cross-Platform Support

-Currently, Swift is limited to native libraries and tools.
+Currently, Swift is limited to native libraries and tools, unlike React Native or Flutter.
 With its engaged user community, there is potential for this to change, but right now, the focus is more on native development instead of cross-platform.

 Smaller Resource Base